About the Early Childhood Language Program

 Benefits of learning a language in the early years

-Learning languages other than English helps children to improve their overall pre-literacy skills and understanding of how language in general works.
+Learning languages other than English helps children improve their pre-literacy skills.
+It also helps them understand how language works.

-Education experts have found that there are many benefits to children learning in another language at a young age, including
+Education experts have found that there are many benefits to children learning in another language, such as:

 - increasing pre-reading and pre-writing skills